opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 The function returns 1 if the cascade classifier detects an object in the given location.
 Otherwise, it returns negated index of the stage at which the candidate has been rejected.

+Use :ocv:func:`CascadeClassifier::setImage` to set the image for the detector to work with.

 groupRectangles
 -------------------
 Groups the object candidate rectangles.

 .. ocv:function:: void groupRectangles(vector<Rect>& rectList, int groupThreshold, double eps=0.2)

 .. ocv:pyfunction:: cv2.groupRectangles(rectList, groupThreshold[, eps]) -> None
 .. ocv:pyfunction:: cv2.groupRectangles(rectList, groupThreshold[, eps]) -> weights